Rdelux/Udacity-Project-Submission/Project5/VehDetectTrack_WriteUp.md

 ### Discussion

 The approach and techniques I used to implement the pipeline to detect and track the vehicles were discussed above.
 Several false positive were still identified in the video stream.

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

-Different search pattern for top and side detected cars for tracking
+A more robost tracking approach should be used to eliminate these false position.
+For example, positive identification should not occur in areas that vehicle can't enter into the frame, such as right in front of the observer.
+The bounding boxes for the vehicle was designed to have a smooth transition in changing size but the result is still not ideal.
+I think the tracking algorithm and the box size control codes should be improve in future revisions.
+Although it only takes 5 minutes to process the video, the ideal situation is 50 seconds since this is the length of the video.
+If I can achieve 50 seconds of video processing time, then I will be able to track vehicle in near real-time.
+The feature vectors may be reduced in length to improve classification time.
+Seeding windows in the initial detection can be more intelligent if lane detection information was used to define a better search area.